-What is covered? hat is covered?
-What will I pay?
-What is covered: In-network Out-of-network Retail Ph armacy Generic drugs \$10 copay Not covered Preferred brand name drugs \$40 copay Not covered Non-preferred generic & brand name drugs \$150 copay Not covered Mail-Order I Pharmacy Generic drugs \$25 copay Not covered Preferred brand name drugs \$100 copay Not covered Non-preferred generic & brand name drugs \$375 copay Not covered
+\$ What is covered?
+What v In-network vill I pay?
+Out-of-network Retail P harmacy Generic drugs \$10 copay Not covered Preferred brand name drugs \$50 copay Not covered Non-preferred generic & brand name drugs \$150 copay Not covered Mail-Order Pharmacy Generic drugs \$25 copay Not covered Preferred brand name drugs \$125 copay Not covered Non-preferred generic & brand name drugs \$375 copay Not covered

-Specialty Pharmacy Preferred Specialty drugs (per prescription or refill) \$70 copay Not covered Non-Preferred specialty drugs (per prescription or refill) \$70 copay Not covered Other covered Drugs & Services Needles and syringes purchased with diabetic drugs No charge Not covered Nicotine Habit- Breaking Drugs No charge Not covered Drugs on the Affordable Care Act's preventive drug list No charge Not covered Oral chemotherapy drugs No charge No charge Birth control No charge Not covered

-- FDA approved formulary prescription drugs.
-Federal law requires a prescription for these drugs.
-They are known as "legend drugs". - Glucagon and allergy emergency kits. - Inhalers, supplies and peak flow meters. - Some drugs that treat complex or rare health conditions are only covered at specialty pharmacies. - Prescribed preventive drugs required by the Affordable Care Act. - Compound medications that contain at least one covered prescription drug. - Certain prescription and generic over-the-counter drugs to break a nicotine habit. - Drugs associated with an emergency medical condition.

-Diabetic Drugs and Supplies

-- Prescribed drugs for shots that you give yourself, such as insulin.
+Specialty Pharmacy Preferred Specialty drugs (per prescription or refill) \$80 copay Not covered Non-Preferred specialty drugs (per prescription or refill) \$80 copay Not covered Other covered I Drugs & Services Needles and syringes purchased with diabetic drugs No charge Not covered Nicotine Habit- Breaking Drugs No charge Not covered Drugs on the Affordable Care Act's preventive drug list No charge Not covered Oral chemotherapy drugs No charge No charge Birth control No charge Not covered prescription for these drugs.
+They are known as "legend drugs".
+Glucagon and allergy emergency kits.
+What services are included?
+Inhalers, supplies and peak flow meters. included : Some drugs that treat complex or rare health conditions are only covered at specialty pharmacies.
+Prescribed preventive drugs required by the Affordable Care Act.
+Compound medications that contain at least one covered prescription drug.
+Certain prescription and generic over-the-counter drugs to break a nicotine habit.
+Drugs associated with an emergency medical condition.
+Diabetic Drugs and Supplies Prescribed drugs for shots that you give yourself, such as insulin.
+(Your Prescribed drugs for shots that you give yoursell, such as insum.
 (Your cost-shares for covered prescription insulin drugs will not exceed \$35 per 30-day supply of the drug and the deductible does not apply.
-Cost-shares for covered prescription insulin drugs apply towards the deductible.) - Needles, syringes, alcohol swabs, test strips, testing agents, and lancets.
+Cost-shares for covered prescription insulin drugs apply towards the deductible.)
+Needles, syringes, alcohol swabs, test strips, testing agents, and lancets.
+Oral Chemotherapy • Drugs you take by mouth that can be used to kill cancer cells or slow their growth.

-Oral Chemotherapy

-Drugs you take by mouth that can be used to kill cancer cells or slow their growth.
 This benefit only covers the drugs that you get from a pharmacy.

-Human growth hormone

-Human growth hormone is covered only for medical conditions that affect growth.
+Human growth hormone Human growth hormone is covered only for medical conditions that affect growth.
 It is not covered when the cause of short stature is unknown.
 Human growth hormone is a specialty drug.

-Birth Control

-- All FDA-approved prescription and over-the-counter oral birth control drugs, supplies, and devices, including emergency birth control are required to be covered by state and federal law.
-Over-the-counter supplies and devices must be bought at the pharmacy counter. - Can receive up to a 12-month supply for contraceptive drugs.

-- Over-the-counter drugs and supplies that aren't listed above as covered, even if you have a prescription. - Non-formulary drugs. - Blood or blood derivatives. - Drugs used to improve your looks, such as drugs to increase hair growth. - Drugs for experimental or investigational use. - Infusion therapy drugs or solutions, drugs requiring parenteral administration or use, and injectable medications. - More refills than the number prescribed, or any refill dispensed more than one year after the prescriber's original order. - Drugs for use while you're in a health care facility or provider's office - Replacement of lost or stolen medication. - Drugs to treat sexual dysfunction. - Drugs to manage your weight. - Immunization agents and vaccines.
+Birth Control • All FDA-approved prescription and over-the-counter oral birth control drugs, supplies, and devices, including emergency birth control are required to be covered by state and federal law.
+Over-the-counter supplies and devices must be bought at the pharmacy counter.
+Can receive up to a 12-month supply for contraceptive drugs. • Over-the-counter drugs and supplies that aren't listed above as covered, even if you have a prescription.
+What is excluded?
+Non-formulary drugs.
+(Premera HMO pays 0%) Blood or blood derivatives. • Drugs used to improve your looks, such as drugs to increase hair growth.
+Drugs for experimental or investigational use.
+Infusion therapy drugs or solutions, drugs requiring parenteral administration or use, and injectable mediactions. administration or use, and injectable medications.
+More refills than the number prescribed, or any refill dispensed more than More refills than the number prescribed, or any refill dispensed more than one year after the prescriber's original order.
+Drugs for use while you're in a health care facility or provider's office Replacement of lost or stolen medication.
+Drugs to treat sexual dysfunction.
+Drugs to manage your weight.
+Immunization agents and vaccines.

+• FDA approved formulary prescription drugs.
+Federal law requires a